top of page

 Where to Find Online Family Trees

 Online family trees can appear anywhere on the internet.
 Using Google searches may help you find personal websites and blogs featuring family trees.
 Several genealogy websites have family tree building as an essential tool for sharing and organization research.
-I have demonstrated how to use each of the following sites and their tree building features.
+I have demonstrated how to use each of the following sites and their tree-building features.

-You can also explore Geni and WikiTree for family tree sharing experiences.
-The internet abounds with many online trees, though you have to be careful what you believe.
-(For a humorous warning of what not to trust in online trees, try this video.)
+You can also explore Geni and WikiTree for family tree-sharing experiences.
+The internet abounds with many online trees, but you must be careful what you believe.
+(Enjoy a humorous warning about why to not trust online trees.)

 What Things Should You Know Before Using Someone Else’s Research